TOMs definition

 More Definitions of TOMs

-TOMs means the Department's information system known as the Total Offender Management System or any replacement of that system.
-Training Program means any Pre-Service Induction Program, Specific Training Program or Ongoing Training Program.
+TOMs means the Department's information system known as the Total Offender Management Solution or any replacement of that system.
+Training Program means the Pre-Service Induction Training Program or the Ongoing Training Program or both (as applicable).

-TOMs means the technical and organizational measures applicable to the service which can be found in the Details of Processes or in Exhibit 1.3 -to this DPA.
+TOMs means the technical and organizational measures in the meaning of Privacy Laws;

 TOMs means the technical and organizational measures implemented by the Cellulant to ensure a level of security appropriate to the risk, compliance with Data Protection Laws and the protection of the rights of the Data Subjects.